ERNI-Academy/assets-azuredevops-pipelines/README.md

 2. Push the code to your MyPipelines repository

-3. Create a pipeline in Azure DevOps from a ymal and then use the templates provided from your pipelines repository "MyPipelines", more in examples.
+3. Create a pipeline in Azure DevOps from a yaml and then use the templates provided from your pipelines repository "MyPipelines", more in examples.

 ## Examples